 I have a lot of clients that use it.
 Using the reference lap for data, and look at the gears, where are people braking – and emulate a driving style starts to work.
 You get to learn other people’s lines and learn from them.
 See what works.
 This was extremely helpful.
 You don’t feel like you are on a new track.
 You know what you need to do when you get in the car.

 Q11 – How are you spreading your time with so many things?

 June is typically crazy but I like to be busy.
-Le Mans being a major race.
-Being surrounded with good people – other teams, good coaches.
+Le Mans is a major race.
+Being surrounded by good people – other teams, good coaches.
 There are quite times too so during that time you do your homework and prepare.

 Q12 – How can you help others to get to where you are today?

 Have goals – not just long term goals.
 What are you looking to do and why are you trying to get there.
 These are things you have to question about yourself.
 I wanted to compete at Le Mans – it wasn’t something I stumbled into.
 I took decisions that helped me get there each step of the way.
 You are trying to finish well but you interact with the right people to be able to do that.
 The co-drivers, the teams, the manufacturers, the sponsors and if the opportunities arise – take them.
 You have to have a plan and then execute on them.
 That doesn’t mean it will always work out, but it’s about giving yourself the best chance.